totocptbgn/javaScript_Chifoumi/README.md

 Enjoy !

 ## Link :
-The game is available here : http://epitriche.fr/totosprojects/chifoumi/
+The game is available [here](http://epitriche.fr/totosprojects/chifoumi/).

 ## Creator :
 I entirely made the CSS / HTML / JavaScript code.
 Use it as you wish there is no license !